madshansens/Instagram-API/examples/README.md

 ## Examples

-### Ready to run:

-- PaginationExample.php
-- uploadPhoto.php
-- uploadVideo.php

-In these examples, you need to edit it and add your data.
+These examples demonstrate various common tasks and are meant to get you started with this library.

+Many of these files contain a configuration section at the top, which you must edit to provide your own account and media details before running the example.